-Kara was raised in Cincinnati, OH and received her B.A. with a double major in Psychology and Art at West Virginia Wesleyan College in Buckhannon, WV.
-Kara moved to Virginia and explored the Montessori Method by assisting in a Montessori classroom for two years.
+Ms. Kara was raised in Cincinnati, OH and received her B.A. with a double major in Psychology and Art at West Virginia Wesleyan College in Buckhannon, WV.
+Ms. Kara moved to Virginia and explored the Montessori Method by assisting in a Montessori classroom for two years.
 She pursued her teaching career and received her certification in 2000 from the American Montessori Society (AMS) through the Virginia Center for Montessori Teachers Education (VCMT) in Richmond, VA.

-She joined HRIMS as a guide after completing her Montessori training in 200 in Chicago and says she had the most eye opening experience of her life while there.
-Asma had the privilege of having her youngest daughter at HRIMS.
+She joined HRIMS as a guide after completing her Montessori training in 2006 in Chicago and says she had the most eye opening experience of her life while there.
+Ms. Asma had the privilege of having her youngest daughter at HRIMS.

 Her eldest son and daughter are Hokie-Alums!
-Asma has been working with HRIMS for ten years and considers it a true pleasure to work in the HRIMS community.
+Ms. Asma has been working with HRIMS for ten years and considers it a true pleasure to work in the HRIMS community.

-She has a variety of experiences and knowledge in art from her previous career, travelling around the world for many years.
+She has a variety of experiences and knowledge in art from her previous career, traveling around the world for many years.
 She enjoys creating art extensions for various learning areas for young children.
 She has presented art workshops to teachers at local Montessori training programs

 Hyunhee grew up in South Korea in a big family with seven siblings, a wonderful gift in her life.
 It has benefited her just as a Montessori mixed-age class can benefit children; she was very independent, creative, and enjoyed challenges in her own childhood.
 She is still eager to explore the world, especially, the learning journey with children.
 She likes playing golf, traveling, photography and writing.